-(b) Assessment of impairment of intangible assets (including goodwill)
+(b) Assessment of impairment of intangible assets (including goodwill) and investments accounted for using equity method

-The assessment of impairment of intangible assets required the Group to make subjective judgments on cash-generating units, allocate the intangible assets to relevant cash-generating units, and estimate the recoverable amount of relevant cash-generating units.
+The assessment of impairment of intangible assets and investments accounted for using equity method required the Group to make subjective judgments on cash-generating units, allocate the intangible assets to relevant cash-generating units, and estimate the recoverable amount of relevant cash-generating units.
 Changes in economic conditions or changes in assessment caused by business strategies could result in significant impairment charges or reversal in future years.